smohies/EBProject/README.md

 ### Dirty Code Areas

 After constant refactoring, I don't find any code area particularly dirty.
-Of course, that does not mean there is room for improvement.
+Of course, that does not mean there is no room for improvement.
 That being said, I would of liked to have cleaner and more scalable code by using class-based views (CBV) instead of function-based views (FBV).
 Sadly I was not able to switch from FBV to CBV inside the given time frame.

 ## Author